 Eight hours, except as set out below.
 This applies to horses, cattle, sheep, goats and pigs.

-Transporters of vertebrate animals carrying out journeys of over eight hours by road will, in addition, have to have their vehicles or livestock containers inspected and approved according to specific criteria such as on-vehicle drinking systems, ventilation systems and temperature monitoring.
-Where vehicles meet all the additional provisions, and have been inspected and approved, journey times may be extended, as shown in the attached document on journey times and rest periods for farmed animals and unregistered horses.
+Transporters of vertebrate animals carrying out journeys of over eight hours by road must, in addition, have their vehicles or livestock containers inspected and approved according to specific criteria; this includes on-vehicle drinking systems, ventilation systems and temperature monitoring.
+If these additional provisions for long journeys are met then the journey times in the table below apply.

 |unweaned calves, lambs, kids and foals that are still on a milk diet, and unweaned piglets||after a maximum of nine hours travel, a rest period of at least one hour must be given.
 This is sufficient time for them to be given liquid and, if necessary, fed.
 After this rest period, they may be transported for a maximum of a further nine hours|